 Faux Paw: Ichigo bats and licks when she first becomes a Mew.

-Filler: A lot of episodes are all about the focus hero's dilemma related to the guest star of the week, and it's remembered for five minutes near the end that, oh yeah, there's supposed to be aliens invading or something.
+Filler: A lot of episodes are all about the focus hero's dilemma related to the guest star of the week, and it's remembered for five minutes near the end that, oh yeah, there are supposed to be aliens invading or something.

 First Kiss: Ichigo sulks about having hers stolen by her stalker for a whole episode.